-By conducting user testing on the live environment, we were able to improve on the digital solution and optimise the membership application and renewal process online further and attract more customers to embrace signing up and paying online.
+If the timeframe had allowed it, I would have liked to have been able to design prototypes and conduct usability testing prior to development to identify pain points.
+But by conducting user testing on the live environment, we were still able to improve on the digital solution and optimise the membership application and renewal process online further and attract more customers to embrace signing up and paying online.

 The result was a migration of over 600 initial customers to the digital environment and an increase of 75% in productivity due to automated and optimised processes.